Person comparing credit repair company services versus DIY credit repair options at a desk with credit report documents

 The strongest protection comes from knowing your rights before you act.
 The FCRA gives you the right to dispute inaccurate information at no cost.
 The CROA gives you the right to cancel a credit repair contract within three business days.
 Any company that asks for payment before completing services is breaking federal law.

-If you go DIY, document every dispute with certified mail and keep copies.
-If you hire a company, verify they do not charge upfront fees, read their contract for cancellation terms, and check their record with your state attorney general and the Better Business Bureau.
+Going DIY means documenting every dispute with certified mail and keeping copies.
+Hiring a company means verifying they do not charge upfront fees, reading the contract for cancellation terms, and checking their record with your state attorney general and the Better Business Bureau.
 Complaints about a company can also be filed directly at the CFPB’s complaint portal.

-Key Takeaway: Under the CROA, you have 3 business days to cancel any credit repair contract penalty-free.
-File complaints with the CFPB complaint portal if a company charges advance fees — that alone is a federal violation.
+Your cancellation right matters: Under the CROA, you have 3 business days to cancel any credit repair contract penalty-free.
+File complaints with the CFPB complaint portal if a company charges advance fees, that alone is a federal violation.

 Frequently Asked Questions